ouvroir/icofom2021/src/publications/icofom2021-shikoh-shiraiwa-olga-zabalueva.md

 authors: [{name: "Shikoh Shiraiwa", institution: "University of Helsinki – Finland"}, {name: "Olga Zabalueva", institution: "Linköping University – Sweden"}]
 ---

-> *"To have no museum in today's circumstances is to admit that one is
+> To have no museum in today's circumstances is to admit that one is
-> below the minimum level of civilisation required of a modern state"*
+> below the minimum level of civilisation required of a modern state
 >
 > (Hudson & Nicholls, 1985)

 Museums are some of the most trusted public institutions in many countries.
-Museum as institution is the "cultural product of western history" (Wu, 2006, p.
+Museum as institution is the “cultural product of western history” (Wu, 2006, p.
 6) that enforces the nation-state creed.
 Consequently, imperial ideology and colonial practices have been naturalized in present-day museums, continuing to preserve and (re)construct cultural, social, political, economic, and aesthetic